Tips for visiting Essen Spiel (2025)

 This was booked for 2020 but they have moved my booking to 2021 and then to 2022 which was very generous of them.
 This hotel is a 10-minute walk from a station on the U11 track which takes you straight to the venue.
 That station also has an Aldi and a Bakery next to it so you can top up on cheap (but great) meals.
 However, the hotel no longer serves breakfast, the rooms were really basic and it wasn’t staffed a lot of the time.
 This is important as the machine guarding the door was unreliable.

 One issue when visiting Essen Spiel is once you’re in the hall, you’re held hostage by the food and drink prices.
-Food isn’t that bad to be fair but drinks are upwards of £3 a bottle so it’s a good idea to go to the Supermarket for a 6 pack.
+Food is about £10 per meal with drinks upwards of £4 a bottle so it’s a good idea to go to the Supermarket beforehand.

 Note that single bottles will cost more at the checkout compared to the shelf price due to the recycling procedure they have in place with plastic bottles in Germany.